khadijaAbdulla/Citi311-Analysis/README.md

 # Citi311-Analysis
-Analysis for LA's Citi 311 dataset
+Analysis for LA's Citi 311 dataset, using PortgreSQL